 If you feel you have been subject to unfair discipline or a contract violation — such as denial of overtime pay — you have 10 working days to file a grievance through the Guild.
 (So please contact the Guild as soon as possible!)
 The Guild will present the company with a written notice and arrange for a meeting at which you and Guild representatives can discuss the issue with management.
 These meetings can force the company to reverse disciplinary actions or make reparations for unfair treatment.
 Contact firstname.lastname@example.org if you want to file a grievance.

 You have the right to opportunities for professional advancement.

-- You have the right to opportunities for advancement.
-The Post must publish notices of all job openings and give first consideration to current employees.
-If you are not selected for a promotion or transfer, you have the right to request an explanation for the decision and guidance about whether you would be considered for such a job in the future.
-(Pages 17 and 18)
+Current employees have the right to first consideration for all job openings.
+If you are not selected for a job, you have the right to ask for an explanation of the company's choice and how you can prepare to be a better candidate in the future.